SilenWang/ReviewGPT/README.md

     + [ ] LLaMA
   + [x] Add the function of reading single paper
   + [ ] Add APIs for existing feature
+  + [ ] Improve the PDF parsing module in the Study feature, with the goal of changing the unit from page to paragraph.
 - Reference learning:
   + [x] Learn the content of[ResearchGPT](https://github.com/mukulpatnaik/researchgpt) and add similar function
   + [ ] Learn the content of[chatPaper](https://github.com/kaixindelele/ChatPaper) and add similar function